student-to-software-engineer/student-to-software-engineer/docs/6-gaining-experience-without-formal-employment/index.md

 - **Open-Source Contributions** – Work with other developers, learn best practices, and have your work reviewed and merged into real-world projects.
 - **University Clubs or Organizations** – Volunteer your skills by improving internal tools, building websites, or automating tasks.
 - **Short-Term, Unpaid Freelance or Internship Work** – In some cases, helping out a small startup or nonprofit can offer valuable mentorship and experience.
+- **Vicarious Learning** – Learn from others by observing their work, listening to talks, and consuming educational content.